Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Simulation study

 We used sample sizes \(N_{\text{obs}} \in \{250, 500, 1\,000\}\) and \(N_{\text{sim}} = 100\) replications for all data-generating mechanisms, leading to a total of $1\,200$ scenarios.
 Note that, in the PTM data generation, a new sample of \(\bsdelta\) is drawn in every replication, such that each replication uses a different true density.

-\paragraph{Tested models.} We fit the simulated data using the following models: \begin{itemize} \tightlist \item PTM: A penalized transformation model with P-splines for all four covariates in both the location and scale predictors. \item Gaussian: A corresponding Gaussian location-scale model with P-splines for all four covariates in both the location and scale predictors. \item TAMLS: A transformation additive model with P-splines for all four covariates in both the location and scale predictors \parencite{Siegfried2023-DistributionfreeLocationscaleRegression}. \item SBGP: A semiparametric Bayesian Gaussian process model as proposed by \textcite{Kowal2024-MonteCarloInference}.
+\paragraph{Tested models.} We fit the simulated data using the following models: \begin{itemize} \tightlist \item PTM: A penalized transformation model with P-splines for all four covariates in both the location and scale predictors.
+We use $J-1=30$ and $\tau^2 \sim \operatorname{Weibull}(0.5, \psi)$ with $\psi=0.5$, and set $a=-4$ and $b=4$. \item Gaussian: A corresponding Gaussian location-scale model with P-splines for all four covariates in both the location and scale predictors. \item TAMLS: A transformation additive model with P-splines for all four covariates in both the location and scale predictors \parencite{Siegfried2023-DistributionfreeLocationscaleRegression}. \item SBGP: A semiparametric Bayesian Gaussian process model as proposed by \textcite{Kowal2024-MonteCarloInference}.
 The authors also describe a linear and a linear quantile regression version of their model.
 We select the Gaussian process model, since the simulation study is targeted at nonlinear covariate effects. \item DDPstar: A density regression via Dirichlet process mixtures of normal structured additive regression models \parencite{Rodriguez-Alvarez2024-DensityRegressionDirichleta}, as available in the R package \texttt{DDPstar}. \item BCTM-LS: A Bayesian conditional transformation model \parencite{Carlan2024-BayesianConditionalTransformation} in location-shift form, as available in the Python library \texttt{liesel-bctm} \parencite{Brachem2023-LieselbctmBayesianConditional}. \item BCTM-TE: A full Bayesian conditional transformation model with tensor product terms for all four covariates. \item QGAM: A fully specified additive quantile regression model with P-splines for all four covariates, as available in the R package \texttt{qgam} \parencite{Fasiolo2021-FastCalibratedAdditive,Fasiolo2021-QgamBayesianNonparametric}.
-We fit QGAM for a grid of 25 evenly spaced probability levels in $\{0.005, \dots, 0.995\}$. \end{itemize} Note that SBGP and BCTM-LS do not allow for covariate effects to affect the scale of the response, and SBGP, BCTM-LS and TAMLS include the covariate effects on the level of a transformed response.
-These models are highly flexible, but misspecified for the data-generating mechanisms covered by PTMs, which are the focus of this simulation study.
-Additional details on model specifications are included in \appautoref{app-sec:sim2-models}.
+We fit QGAM for a grid of 25 evenly spaced probability levels in $\{0.005, \dots, 0.995\}$. \end{itemize} Additional details on model specifications are included in \appautoref{app-sec:sim2-models}.